-Nestled in the charming Bloomingdale neighborhood, the rustic Red Hen is a golden egg of D.C.’s dining scene.
-Chef-owner Michael Friedman (also of All Purpose Pizza) has created an inviting home for culinary pleasures like the cool taste of soft, bulbous burrata, and classics like an elevated rigatoni pasta with fennel sausage ragu.
-Inspired by Italian and Jewish traditions, the dining experience is familial with thoughtful attention paid to each dish, drink and décor detail.
-The best seats are at the bar next to the open kitchen where the show of grilling, flipping, frying, chopping, baking and plating will tantalize, while the dancing embers above the wood-fired grill will mesmerize.
-Don’t leave without dessert; the maple custard with a caramelized hazelnut crumble is simply divine.
+Nestled in charming Bloomingdale, the rustic Red Hen is a golden egg of D.C.’s dining scene.
+Chef/owner Michael Friedman (also of All Purpose Pizza) has created an inviting home for culinary pleasures like the cool taste of soft, bulbous burrata and classics like an elevated rigatoni pasta with fennel sausage ragu.
+Inspired by Italian and Jewish traditions, the vibe is familial, and thoughtful attention is paid to each dish, drink, and decor detail.
+The best seats are at the bar next to the open kitchen, where you can watch the grilling, flipping, frying, chopping, baking, and plating.
+Don’t leave without dessert—the maple custard with a caramelized hazelnut crumble will transport you.

 Have you been here?
 Share a tip or a photo with fellow travelers.